metablaster/WindowsFirewallRuleset/README.md

 11. Rules for programs such as your web browser, games etc. depend on installation variables.\
 Most paths are auto-searched and variables are updated transparently, otherwise you get warning and description on how to fix the problem.\
-If needed, you can find these installation variables in individual scripts inside `Rules` folder.\
+If needed, you can find these installation variables in individual scripts inside `Rules` directory.\
 It is recommended to close down all other programs before running master script in the next step.

 12. Back to PowerShell console and run one of the two `Deploy-Firewall` commands below: